AyuGram/AyuGramDocs/android/various.md

 ## Debug functions

-Long tap on a Premium star in AyuGram Preferences.
+Long tap on the AyuGram logo in the Preferences.

 Don't touch here anything until asked.